Category: Guide 1

 At Hoylake, >95% of sand moves by saltation a sort of hopping action – when a sand grain “hops” and when it lands dislodges more grains and they dislodge more, until a cascade of sand starts moving in the wind a few cm above the beach – see Figure 1

-Saltation can start with wind speeds as low as 5m/s (11mph) but if the beach is wet, after a tide or rain, it takes stronger wind
+Saltation can start with wind speeds as low as 5m/s (11mph) but if the beach is wet, after a tide or rain, it takes stronger winds to start the sand moving.

 If the prevailing winds blow over a large expanse of sand, there is more chance of it drying out and the conditions for saltation to occur.